Internet2/comanage-registry-docker/comanage-registry-shibboleth-sp-base/README.md

 as a base for building other COmanage Registry images using Dockerfile multi-stage build functionality.

+Note that when the image is built the C++ source code for the Shibboleth SP is compiled from source.
+Doing so requires significant amounts of RAM.
+The image is known to build to completion on a virtual machine with 4 GB of RAM, though less RAM may actually be required.

 ## Build Arguments

 The following arguments *may* be provided when building but are not required